Mont-Saint-Michel ©E. Berthier

 Getting to the Mont-Saint-Michel by bike and finding a parking space

-Alternatively, you can leave your bike in one of the three parking areas further afield, all equipped with bike racks:
+You can park your bicycle in one of the following areas, equipped with bike racks:

 How much time is needed to visit the Mont-Saint-Michel?